Fly Fishing For Steelhead: 4 Best Great Lakes Style Methods That Work

-I often tell my clients that I treat steelhead in a river like oversized trout, or a trout on steroids, and that means most of the same tactics that I use for trout will for steelhead and vice versa.
+I often tell my clients that I treat steelhead in a river like oversized trout, or I call them “trout on steroids”, and that’s because I know that most of the same tactics that I use for trout will be very effective when fly fishing for steelhead.

-However, most guys a very basic when they fish for steelhead and trout with streamers and that means they are missing a ton of fish.
+However, most guys use very simple and basic streamer fishing methods when they fish for steelhead and for trout and that means they are missing a ton of fish.

 Fly Fishing For Steelhead FAQ

-If you have a question, comment, idea, or tip about fly fishing for steelhead let me know in the comments section below and I will answer your questions.
+If you have a question, comments, ideas, or tips about fly fishing for steelhead let me and other readers know in the comments section below.

 It’s a wet wader bag for storing your waders after a day on the water and it’s a mat to stand on to keep your feet dry when getting your waders on and off.